GttMone/fivem-ts/README.md

-# A minimal FiveM resource, utilizing the TypeScript language.
+# An opinionated FiveM resource template for TypeScript with esbuild.